Does car insurance cover vandalism?

 Include as much information as you can, including the official police report.
-Your Progressive representative can help you decide if you should file a claim and may send out an insurance assessor to evaluate the damage.
+Your insurance company's representative can help you decide if you should file an auto insurance claim and may send out an insurance assessor to evaluate the damage.

 What should I do if my car window is broken?

 Protect your vehicle from further damage.
 This might mean moving it off the road and covering any broken windows using tape and plastic.
 If rain enters your car through an already broken window, insurance may not pay to repair further damage.
 Learn more about how car insurance covers windshield and glass damage.

 Have a trusted body shop give you a quote for the repairs as soon as possible and provide that information to your insurance company when filing your keyed car claim.
 Act quickly to minimize the possibility of rust forming in deep scratches; if you put off repairing your keyed car and rust develops, your insurance may not cover the costs.

 Theft often coincides with car vandalism, which is also covered if you have comprehensive coverage.
 Car insurance may also cover stolen car parts, including catalytic converter theft.
 Learn more about what to do if your car is stolen.